CartoDB/dataservices-api/doc/geocoding_functions.md

 ### cdb_geocode_ipaddress_point(_ip_address text_)

-Geocodes IP addresses, and country names into point data.
+Geocodes a postal code from a specified country into an IP address, displayed as a point geometry.

 #### Arguments